th3nate/generator-ng-nategen/app/templates/skeleton/README.md

    * `grunt run` task allows you to run a simple development server with watch/livereload enabled.
 Additionally, JSHint and the appropriate unit tests are run for the changed files.
 * Integrates Bower for package management
 * Includes Yeoman subgenerators for directives, services, templates, controllers, filters, and modules.
-* Integrates LESS and includes Bootstrap via the source LESS files allowing you to reuse Bootstrap vars/mixins/etc.
+* Integrates SASS and includes Bootstrap via the source SASS files allowing you to reuse Bootstrap vars/mixins/etc.
 * Easily Testable - Each sub-generator creates a skeleton unit test.
 Unit tests can be run via `grunt test` and they run automatically during the grunt watch that is active during `grunt run`.
 * End to End testing - Protractor has been integrated and can be run via `grunt e2e`
 * Out of the box home, help and common modules with basic test coverage.